 Organizational Development Professional

 In 2004 Stacey moved into corporate learning and development.
 Working with Experience It, Inc., she supported large-scale international training events and explored experiential learning for the professional learner.
 During this time she earned her Bachelor of Education with distinction from Western University in London, ON.
-While Stacey taught public school she helped integrate new ministry curriculum by designing and facilitating The Language of Art: Assessing Art for teachers across the Peel District School Board.

-Currently, Stacey engages with employees across organizations regarding professional goals, workplace values, corporate leadership, and professional development.
+Currently, Stacey engages with employees across organizations regarding professional goals, workplace values, workplace leadership, and professional development.
 She serves on the City Arts & Culture Committee to stay connected to her community, is a certified Nia White Belt instructor to stay fit, and a mom to a fun and engaging 8-year-old boy who keeps her young.